-28 Jul Soft Garlic Bread aka Ukrainian Garlic Pampushki
+28 Jul Soft Garlic Bread aka Ukrainian Garlic Pampushky

-As someone who grew up in Ukraine, I can’t imagine eating rich hearty borscht without pillowy soft Ukrainian Garlic Pampushki (Pampushki – plural, Pampushka – singular).
+As someone who grew up in Ukraine, I can’t imagine eating rich hearty borscht without pillowy soft Ukrainian Garlic Pampushky (Pampushky – plural, Pampushka – singular).
 It’s one of those food combinations that work so well together they become everyone’s favorite staple.
 I’m not an exception.
-Every time I’m planning to make borscht you can be sure that pampushki are coming as well.
+Every time I’m planning to make borscht you can be sure that pampushky are coming as well.

 What’s a Ukrainian Pampushki?

-Pampushki are basically a Ukrainian version of dinner rolls.
+Pampushky are basically a Ukrainian version of dinner rolls.
 The main difference is that we smeared them with a generous layer of minced garlic, sunflower oil, and chopped fresh dill.
-In Ukraine, Pampushki are rarely served without borscht.
+In Ukraine, Pampushky are rarely served without borscht.

-- To make pampushki extra soft, make the dough using whole milk instead of water.
+- To make pampushky extra soft, make the dough using whole milk instead of water.

 - For the most authentic flavor, I recommend using sunflower oil instead of other vegetable oils.
-And don’t shy away from using a couple of extra cloves of garlic!
+And don’t shy away from adding a couple of extra cloves of garlic!

 If you are ready to bake this delicious garlic bread think also about cooking this delicious Vegetarian Borscht.
 You’ll get yourself a real Ukrainian dinner.
 Just don’t forget sour cream!